raconteuria-by-claritism/Missile8964/README.md

 1. https://youtu.be/IQMwA5rLDH0 Length: 45:09 (with audio narration, 34 slides)
 2. https://youtu.be/uEZWu9YJOug Length: 01:42 (silent slideshow, 34 slides)

 They are pretty self-explanatory.
-You are welcome to leave your questions and suggestions.
+You are welcome to leave your questions and suggestions in the Discussions Section.

 # Press Release